binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 };
 ```

-Here the `residence_list` is the `Identifier Field` and it contains the actual data you requested. the array is removed here for brevity sake, you can check the actual real response [here](https://api.deriv.com/api-explorer#residence_list).
+Here the `residence_list` is the `method name` and it contains the actual data you requested. the array is removed here for brevity sake, you can check the actual response [here](https://api.deriv.com/api-explorer#residence_list).

 ### The `echo_req` Field

-As you can see this `Field` contains the exact `Request Data` you sent to the server.
+This `Field` contains the exact `Request Data` we sent to the server.

 ### The `msg_type` Field

-This `Field` help you understand what kind of message you're getting on `message` event of the websocket connection. for example your `onmessage` event handler can be something like this:
+This `Field` helps you determine which message data you're getting on `message` event of the websocket connection. for example your `onmessage` event handler for you websocket connection is `Javascript` would be:

 ```js
 socket.onmessage = (event) => {